Home Page - Online Poker Ban

 There are many more other smaller poker rooms that do not accept Americans.
 Right now there is only a small handfull of online poker rooms accepting new American customers.

-Washington state, Louisiana, New York State and Maryland are the four mostly likely states that will be banned by the online poker rooms that you want to play at.
+Washington state, Louisiana, New York State, Nevada, New Jersey, Kentucky, Delaware and Maryland are the mostly likely states that will be banned by the online poker rooms that you want to play at.
+If you are from a state that has regulated online poker rooms, such as Delaware, New Jersey or Nevada, we highly recommend that you play in the state regulated poker rooms.